memosasoft/fake-news-detector/README.md

 **Hypothesis**
 The main idea to fight fake news is to look at the authority that is transmitting the news event.
-I am working on a system that can juge of the quality of an internet source.
-If we can verify the source we are on the right track for building a fake news detector.

 **Help the project and join the team : if you have a list your in...**

-- FRIENDLY LISTS
 - BLACKLIST
 - WHITELIST
-- URL DOMAIN LISTS
-- CONCEPTS AND CATEGORIES LIST
 - STOPLIST
 - SPAM FILTERS
 - AD FILTERS
-- TRUSTED URL LIST
+- TRUSTED URL
 - TOP-DOMAINS

 **Lists, lists and more lists...**